MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.6).md

 Connect each wire to their corresponding pads on the XboxHDMI board.

-Carefully connec the flex cable to the FPC connector.
+Carefully connect the flex cable to the FPC connector.
 Be very careful. it may take a couple of tries as sometimes the flex will want to go in at an angle. if this happens, then pull it out and gently push it back in. ***Do not force it in.
 Make sure the flex is not inserted at an angle!***

 ![Image of XboxHDMI Installed](images/Step5-Finished_1_6.jpg)